planetlabs/devrel-examples/Planet for Experience Builder Demo Widget/readme.md

 This widget is powered by the [Sentinel Hub](https://sentinel-hub.com/) APIs and requires that you have both a Planet and Sentinel Hub account.

-It that allows for a user to search for and visualize imagery stored in a Sentinel Hub collection directly from within ArcGIS Experience Builder so that Planet imagery can be used in GIS workflows without needing to download any data.
+It allows for a user to search for and visualize imagery stored in a Sentinel Hub collection directly from within ArcGIS Experience Builder so that Planet imagery can be used in GIS workflows without needing to download any data.

 ## How does it work?